Tutorials Books Videos Forums

 The JavaScript Implementation

 We are almost done here.
-The last thing is to look at an example selection sort implementation in JavaScript:
+The last thing is for us to look at selection sort (the single collection variation) implemented in JavaScript:

 function selectionSort(input) {